Flouid/Ziggurat/README.md

 ### API Reference

-`TextEngine` objects expose a public API with 5 methods:
+`TextBuffer` objects expose a public API with 5 methods:

 1. `init` - takes an allocator and initial text.
 2. `deinit` - destroys the table.